 Dr. Charney is a licensed clinical psychologist who recently joined the Psychology Specialists of Maine practice.
 Prior to joining, she spent the past 7 years at the Center for Anxiety and Traumatic Stress Disorders (CATSD) at Massachusetts General Hospital providing clinical care and conducting research on traumatic stress, anxiety disorders, and complicated grief.
 For the last 2 years of her time at CATSD, she was the director of psychotherapy and training.

-Amy Coha, MSW, LCSW
+Amy Coha, LCSW

 Jeanne Croy, LCSW, CCS

 Jeanne (she/her) has over 20 years of experience in mental health, working with children, adolescents and adults in the fields of mental health, substance abuse, child welfare, and forensic interviewing and evaluations.
 She was awarded two fellowships at the Yale School of Medicine as a Psychiatric Social Work Fellow and Zigler Fellow and is a former faculty member at the Yale Child Study Center.
 She has specialized training in a range of therapeutic modalities, including evidence-based treatment for anxiety, depression, trauma, and other concerns.
 She is currently in private practice in Springvale, Maine.